 Itchy skin (pruritus)

-Itchy skin is an uncomfortable, irritating sensation that makes you want to scratch.
-Also known as pruritus (proo-RIE-tus), itchy skin is usually caused by dry skin.
-It's common in older adults, as skin tends to become drier with age.
+Itchy skin is an irritating sensation that makes you want to scratch.
+It's also called pruritus (proo-RIE-tus).
+Itchy skin is often caused by dry skin and is common in older adults, as skin tends to become drier with age.

-Depending on the cause of your itchy skin, it may appear normal.
-Or it may be red or rough or have bumps or blisters.
-Repeated scratching can cause raised, thickened areas of skin that may bleed or become infected.
+Depending on the cause of your itchiness, your skin may look no different than usual or it may be inflamed, rough or have bumps.
+Repeated scratching can cause raised thick areas of skin that might bleed or become infected.

 - Bumps, spots or blisters